CiscoDevNet/terraform-provider-fmc/docs/resources/device_ha_pair.md

 page_title: "fmc_device_ha_pair Resource - terraform-provider-fmc"
 subcategory: "Devices"
 description: |-
   This device manages FTD HA Pair configuration.
-This is resource may be re-designed in future releases.
+  Configuration of the HA Pair is replicated from the primary device.
+Nevertheless, please make sure that the configuration of both nodes is consistent.
 ---

 # fmc_device_ha_pair (Resource)

 This device manages FTD HA Pair configuration.
-This is resource may be re-designed in future releases.
+ Configuration of the HA Pair is replicated from the primary device.
+Nevertheless, please make sure that the configuration of both nodes is consistent.

 ## Example Usage